TaitoUnited/full-stack-template/PROJECT.md

 * [ ] **Backups:** Data minimization and the right-to-erase-all-personal-data applies also to backups.
 Do not keep backups of personal data longer than it is really necessary (data should be erased within 30 days of deletion request).
 If you are required to keep backups of some data for a long period of time, consider pseudonymization and storing data to different databases based on requirements.
 NOTE: Backups might still be a bit of an open issue.
 It is not clear if the 30 days limit applies to backups also.
 * [ ] **Data breach notification:** Users have a right to receive a notification about a data breach without undue delay, if the data breach is likely to result in a high risk to his rights and freedoms.
 Keep this in mind when choosing an user management system.
 NOTE: Supervisory authority need to be informed not later than 72 hours after having become aware of the data breach.
 * [ ] **Audit logging:** Consider audit logging and other security mechanisms for detecting and investigating potential misuse and data breaches.

-Specific cases:

-* [ ] **HTTP access logs:** Paths and query parameters of HTTP requests end up in access logs.
-They should not contain any sensitive information.
-* [ ] **Excessive logging:** You should not log all request headers, or all user details, as they might contain sensitive information.
-* [ ] **Google Analytics:** You should not send any personally identifiable information to Google Analytics, see [Best practices to avoid sending Personally Identifiable Information](https://support.google.com/analytics/answer/6366371?hl=en).

 Links: